Articles - MLABooks - MLAOnline Resources - MLAOther Resources - MLA

 NEW RULES

-MLA-style and APA-style guidelines have changed recently, especially for citing sources accessed electronically.
+MLA-style and APA-style guidelines change over time, especially for citing sources accessed electronically.
+This guide incorporates the most up-to-date information about how to cite sources correctly.

 If you use a citation generator from a database or website, doublecheck, using this guide, to be sure the generator has used the current rules.